nschmucker/Presentations/README.md

 ## The Analyst Code presentations repository

 The links below will take you to online slide presentations used to accompany YouTube videos or website posts (or both!).
-Presentations are created using reveal.js.
-For more information about how to create presentations like these and share them online, check out this [reveal.js tutorial](https://github.com/nschmucker/Presentations).
+For more information about how to create presentations like these and share them online, check out this beginners’ [reveal.js tutorial](https://github.com/nschmucker/Presentations).
 Everything here is open source, meaning you can take a look to see how I created it!
 The raw source material is all on my public [GitHub repository](https://github.com/nschmucker/Presentations).

 Visit my [YouTube channel](https://github.com/nschmucker/Presentations) for instructional videos.